 Scheduled Downtime as set forth in Section 2.3.

 Scheduled Downtime.
 Contractor must notify the State at least twenty-four (24) hours in advance of all scheduled outages of the Hosted Services or Software in whole or in part (“Scheduled Downtime”).
-All such scheduled outages will: (a) last no longer than five (5) hours; (b) be scheduled between the hours of 12:00 a.m. and 5:00 a.m., Eastern Time; and (c) occur no more frequently than once per week; provided that Contractor may request the State to approve extensions of Scheduled Downtime above five (5) hours, and such approval by the State may not be unreasonably withheld or delayed.
+All such scheduled outages will: (a) last no longer than five (5) hours; (b) be scheduled between the hours of 22:00 and 23:59 local time; and (c) occur no more frequently than once per week; provided that Contractor may request the State to approve extensions of Scheduled Downtime above five (5) hours, and such approval by the State may not be unreasonably withheld or delayed.

 Software Response Time.
 Software response time, defined as the interval from the time the end user sends a transaction to the time a visual confirmation of transaction completion is received, must be less than two (2) seconds for 98% of all transactions.
 Unacceptable response times shall be considered to make the Software unavailable and will count against the Availability Requirement.